 Sessions are collaborative, engaging, and tailored to your specific goals and learning style.
 I work with parents and teens (ages 12-17) to help families tackle a variety of issues that stem from executive functioning deficits such as:

 Lack of engagement and motivation in academics/school.

 Dysfunctional routines and lagging skills.

 Communication, asking for help, and self-advocacy.

-In many cases, I will work with K-12 students to tutor academic subjects, support with test-prep and projects within a framework of executive function coaching.
+In some cases, I will work with 6-12th grade students to tutor academic subjects, support with test-prep and projects within a framework of executive function coaching.
 Each family has unique needs, so I always start with a thorough assessment that allows us to create a plan that's specific to your goals.

 I am a passionate advocate for misunderstood kids, because I was one too.
 Having grown up with undiagnosed ADHD and an Anxiety Disorder, I can deeply relate to the children and families I serve.

 After a decade of coaching and consulting over a thousand families, I came to two important realizations.

 First, the students who fell behind in school weren't necessarily less intelligent than those who excelled - in fact many were gifted.
 Instead, they lacked the Executive Function Skills to regulate their emotions, to prioritize tasks, and to manage details.